zachglick/neural-network-potential-workshop/meeting_1/README.md

 What's the mean absolute error (MAE) of these predictions?
 What about the root mean squared error (RMSE)?
 How do these numbers compare to the strength of a covalent bond?
 What about a strong intermolecular bond, such as a hydrogen bond?

-Print out the value of the linear regression parameters (both the weights and the bias).
+Print out the value of the linear regression parameters (the weights and the bias).
 What are the units of these parameters?
 Intuitively, what do they mean?
 How do they relate to atomic number?

+If we added molecules containing Boron or Chlorine to the dataset and refit the model, what values do you think the two new parameters would approximately take?

-Do you think your scatterplot would overestimate or underestimate the energy of isolated atoms?
+Do you think your regression model would overestimate or underestimate the energy of isolated atoms?

 Make a scatter plot of $y$ by $\hat{y}$ and also of $y$ by $\hat{y} - y$.